sourcegraph/handbook/content/editing/add-yourself-to-team-page.md

 1. Click the green "Commit changes" button.
 If you do not see the green "Commit Changes" button, refer to step 1.
 Successful changes will become visible shortly (but not immediately).
 1. Consider adding yourself to the [team members locations map](../company/team/locations.md).

-**You can find an example template below that uses all available features.
-All fields except name are optional, and you can use markdown and emojis inside all the non-name fields.**
+You can find an example template below that uses all available features.

+ All fields except name are optional, and you can use markdown and emojis inside all the non-name fields.
+If you aren't comfortable with markdown, you can check out our [tips and tricks page](markdown-resources.md)

 ```yaml
 marie_curie: